Buster Posey: Personal life

-Posey married his high school sweetheart, Kristen, on January 10, 2009.
+Posey married his wife, Kristen, in 2009.
 They had twins (a son and a daughter) in 2011.
 They adopted twin girls in 2020.
 Posey and his family lived in the East Bay during his career.
-After announcing his retirement, Posey and his wife sold their East Bay home and moved back to their home state of Georgia to be closer to their relatives.
-Posey is a Christian and served as the baseball chapel representative for the Giants.
+After announcing his retirement, Posey and his wife sold their East Bay home and moved back to their home state of Georgia to be closer to their relatives, but then had a change of heart and returned to the Bay Area less than two years later.
+Posey is a Methodist Christian and served as the baseball chapel representative for the Giants.
 Posey's younger sister, Samantha, played softball for Valdosta State University.